 In 2011, Glen was diagnosed with Alzheimer’s disease.
 Kim, Glen and their children courageously decided to share his battle with the disease by allowing filmmakers James Keach and Trevor Albert to document Glen’s Goodbye Tour.
 Kim remained by Glen’s side every step of the way for what turned out to be an extensive, 151-show world tour culminating in the award-winning documentary, Glen Campbell: I’ll Be Me.

-Determined to honor Glen by continuing his quest to educate people about Alzheimer’s disease and the role of caregivers, Kim has made it her mission to improve the quality of life for people with dementia and their caregivers by co-founding the I’ll Be Me Alzheimer’s Fund.
-In 2016, she launched CareLiving, a lifestyle guide and social movement to support and advocate for caregivers, and to encourage them to care for themselves while caring for others.
+Determined to honor Glen by continuing his quest to educate people about Alzheimer’s disease and the role of caregivers, Kim has made it her mission to improve the quality of life for people with dementia and their caregivers.
+In 2016, she launched CareLiving, a lifestyle guide and social movement designed to support and advocate for caregivers, and to encourage them to care for themselves while caring for others.